sabuein/kartate/README.md

 ## Production

-This web application can be accessed at https://kartate.com/
+This web application can be accessed at https://kartate.com/ which is currently an alias to https://sites.google.com/view/kartate/home

 ## Development